 1) The “National Redemption Movement Program” for NBC Radio.
 Judy joined Mickey Rooney, Lewis Stone, and Jean Parker in a “Hardy Family” sketch.

 2) Judy sang “My Old Kentucky Home” on the program “America Calling.”
 The show itself was a celebration of the anniversary of the American Bill of Rights.

-“My Old Kentucky Home” was included in the amazing 4-CD set “Judy Garland – Lost Tracks.”
+“My Old Kentucky Home” was included in the 4-CD set “Judy Garland – Lost Tracks.”

-The photo above: Judy and Jackie Cooper during rehearsals for “America Calling.”
+The photo of Judy and Jackie Cooper was taken on this day during rehearsals for “America Calling.”

 December 14, 1943: Although it was originally released in 1936, Pigskin Parade had an engagement in York, Pennsylvania.
 It wasn’t uncommon for films of previous years to be requested by a theater or for the studios to offer up past hit films as available to rent.
 By this point, supporting players Judy and Betty Grable had become stars in the years since 1936, hence their billing above the title and in larger print than the actual stars of the film (Jack Haley and Patsy Kelly).

 December 14, 1943: More filming of “The Trolley Song” for Meet Me In St. Louis on the “Interior Trolley” set.
-Scenes were also shot on the “Interior Smith Kitchen.”
+Scenes were also shot on the “Interior Smith Kitchen” set.
 Time called: 10 a.m.; dismissed: 6 p.m.